Team Fortress Comics: #6: "The Naked and the Dead"

-Demoman defeats the blood-sucking robots by inflicting them with alcohol poisoning and Medic performs emergency blood transfusions on the other mercenaries.
+Demoman defeats the blood-sucking robots by inflicting them with alcohol poisoning, as his body has turned itself into a distillery and converted his blood to alcohol to fuel his addiction.
+Medic performs emergency blood transfusions on the other mercenaries.
 Heavy, Scout, Hale, and Mags parachute in with the team's weapons to fight off the other robots as the Classic mercenaries are picked off one by one.
 Spy admits to being Scout's father while disguised as Scout's idol, Tom Jones.

 Classic Heavy kills Medic and uses Gray's life-extender to overpower the enraged modern Heavy in a fistfight.
 The Medic outsmarts the Devil in a deal, allowing him to return to life where he bluffs the Classic Heavy long enough for the life-extending machine to be ripped out of him.
 The Classic Heavy dies, but the machine's Australium charge is already used up.

 The Administrator is revealed to have been using her own life-extending machine at the attendance of the Engineer.
 Learning the mission is a failure, she uses the last of her Australium in a single dose, reversing her age to that of a young woman but ensuring her death within the hour.